Borealis (company): Borouge

 Borouge is Borealis’ joint venture with the Abu Dhabi National Oil Company (ADNOC).
 Its facility is in Ruwais, Abu Dhabi (UAE) and consists of 3 facilities:

 Borouge 1 was founded in 2001 and has an ethane-based cracker for production of 600.000 tonnes ethylene per year and two PE lines with a combined capacity of 580.000 tonnes/year and utilises Borealis' Borstar PE technology.

 Borouge 2 was a major expansion project complete in 2010 which tripled the annual capacity of polyolefin capacity in Ruwais to 2 million tonnes/year.

-Since its completion in 2016 the Borouge 3 plant expansion makes Borouge the world’s largest integrated polyolefins complex.
+Since its completion in 2016 the Borouge 3 plant expansion makes Borouge the world's largest integrated polyolefins complex.
 The additional 2.5 million tonnes of polyolefins capacity yield a total Borouge capacity of 4.5 million tonnes, and a combined Borealis and Borouge capacity of 8 million tonnes.

-ADNOC and Borealis have moved to the pre-FEED phase for the construction of the Borouge 4 complex, which is slated to come on stream around 2023.
+ADNOC and Borealis moved to the pre-FEED phase for the construction of the Borouge 4 complex, which is slated to come on stream in the end of 2025.
 Borouge 4 encompasses a mixed feedstock cracker, using existing feedstock available in Abu Dhabi and downstream derivatives units for both polyolefin and non-polyolefin products.

 Borealis Brasil

-Borealis Brasil S.A. is a joint-venture between Borealis (80%) and the Brazilian Braskem (20%).
-Located in Itatiba and Triunfo in Brasil and formed in 1999.
-It serves the automotive industry in South-America.
+Borealis Brasil S.A. is a joint venture between Borealis (80%) and the Brazilian Braskem (20%).
+Located in Itatiba and Triunfo in Brazil and formed in 1999.
+It serves the automotive industry in South America.

-Total
+Baystar

-The French oil company Total joined with Canada’s Nova Chemicals and Austria’s Borealis (themselves in a joint venture known as Novealis) to build a $1.7 billion ethylene cracker plus a polyethylene plant, adjacent to Total's Port Arthur refinery in Texas.
-The cracker, also known as Bay-Pol, will have 1 million metric tons per year of capacity with an ethane cracker feeding two polyethylene units.
+Baystar is a joint venture between Borealis and TotalEnergies.
+The joint venture comprises an ethane-based steam cracker with an annual production capacity of one million tons of ethylene in Port Arthur, Texas, and a polyethylene plant in Pasadena, Texas, with a capacity of 625,000 metric tons per year.
+These production facilities enable Borealis to provide improved access to Borstar-based products directly manufactured in North America for local customers and partners.